vladk96/temy-test/README.md

 You need to create HTML-page which consists of the registration form and registered users list which should be updated after adding new user.

 You are free in choosing instruments and ways of task completion except requirements mentioned in sections below.

+Please don't use jQuery, some developers believe that jQuery is protecting us from a great demon of browser incompatibility when, in truth, post-IE8, browsers are pretty easy to deal with on their own.

 Estimated time for this task is `5 working days or 40 hours`, missing this deadline will be considered as an uncompleted task.